blawson69/RoofControl/README.md

 !roof flip
 ```

 By default, this command will only toggle Roof token visibility.
-If you want to control Dynamic Lighting and/or Advanced Fog of War you can send additional parameters.
-There are three for each feature, all case insensitive, which are pretty self-explanatory. `dl-on` or `fow-on` turns on (or leaves on) Dynamic Lighting and Advanced Fog of War, respectively.
+If you want to control Dynamic Lighting and/or Explorer Mode you can send additional parameters.
+There are three for each feature, all case insensitive, which are pretty self-explanatory. `dl-on` or `fow-on` turns on (or leaves on) Dynamic Lighting and Explorer Mode, respectively.
 Using `dl-off` or `fow-off` turns or leaves them off, and `dl-toggle` or `fow-toggle` flips them on if they're off and vice versa.
 You can use one or both parameters together in any order.

 ```
 !roof flip dl-on